 - 3.3 Students will be given opportunities to develop self-awareness of the importance of academic integrity and how to act with academic and ethical integrity.
-Refer to Academic Integrity Procedure, Section 3. - 3.4 All work submitted by a student for assessment purposes must be their independent and original work, and the ideas and work of others must be acknowledged and not claimed or presented as their own, either intentionally or unintentionally. - 3.5 All allegations of suspected breaches of academic integrity will be managed in a fair and transparent manner, free from bias and discrimination, in accordance with the Suspected Breach of Academic Integrity Procedure set out in the Academic Integrity Procedure, Section 4. - 3.6 No person will suffer any discrimination or victimisation as a result of raising an allegation of a breach of academic integrity in good faith. - 3.7 The AIPM aims to maintain the highest standard of academic integrity and to ensure that academic integrity support and processes are continuously improved. - 3.8 The AIPM will ensure that academic integrity is maintained in arrangements with any other party involved in the delivery of a program or parts of a program. - 3.9 Subject to the nature and severity of the incident, where academic misconduct is proven then the incident may be reported to the student's home jurisdiction.
+Refer to Academic Integrity Procedure, Section 3. - 3.4 All work submitted by a student for assessment purposes must be their independent and original work, and the ideas and work of others must be acknowledged and not claimed or presented as their own, either intentionally or unintentionally. - 3.5 All allegations of suspected breaches of academic integrity will be managed in a fair and transparent manner, free from bias and discrimination, in accordance with the Suspected Breach of Academic Integrity Procedure set out in the Academic Integrity Procedure, Section 4. - 3.6 No person will suffer any discrimination or victimisation as a result of raising an allegation of a breach of academic integrity in good faith. - 3.7 The AIPM aims to maintain the highest standard of academic integrity and to ensure that academic integrity support and processes are continuously improved. - 3.8 The AIPM will ensure that academic integrity is maintained in arrangements with any other party involved in the delivery of a program or parts of a program. - 3.9 Subject to the nature and severity of the incident, where academic misconduct is reported then the student's home jurisdiction will be notified to ensure compliance with jurisdictional integrity reporting frameworks.